 Patients who need feeding assistance continue to receive that support through their direct care team.
 Nurse and patient care associate support is provided by staff who have been redeployed to assist the front line and who have completed training.
 These individuals have taken on “meal mate” positions.
 They have been trained by a speech pathologist or other trained professionals prior to assisting with meals.
 Any other training needs, such as use of PPE, has been provided by our Professional Development team.
 Meal mate assignments are overseen by the nursing staff.
 Having “extra hands” has ensured that there is more 1:1 support before, during, and after meals.
 Meal mates become “friendly visitors” and help with providing engagement and coordinating video chats between patients and family members.

 Staff are continually monitoring all patients to watch for any symptoms of COVID-19 or changes in health status.
 The decision to test patients is made by our on-site medical team based on the impact it will have on clinical care and infection control.
-Through a special relationship with our acute care hospital affiliate Beth Israel Deaconess Medical Center, all COVID-19 tests for Hebrew Rehabilitation Center patients are run at the hospital and returned in less than 24 hours.
+Through a special relationship with our acute care hospital affiliate Beth Israel Deaconess Medical Center, COVID-19 tests for Hebrew Rehabilitation Center patients are run at the hospital and returned in less than 24 hours.
+We are supplementing this testing program with our own rapid testing that can be processed on-site, with results available in one hour.

 When a COVID-19 confirmation results from the testing, Hebrew Rehabilitation Center’s infection protocols continue and in addition, we conduct in-house contact tracing to allow the clinical team to determine if other patients or employees may have been exposed.
 If yes, then these cases are evaluated on an individual basis to determine the need for additional testing or surveillance.